Mansiph/CodeClauseInternship_SimpleToDoList/README.md

 📋 Simple To-Do List

 A simple to-do list application to manage daily tasks efficiently.

-📌 Features
+📌 Features:

 ✅ Add new tasks

 ✏️ Edit existing tasks

 ❌ Delete tasks

 📜 View all tasks

-🛠️ Technologies Used
+🛠️ Technologies Used:

 Python

 Tkinter (for GUI) (if applicable)

 SQLite (for data storage) (if applicable)